luav/LedCoA_ESP32/README.md

 IO3 - UART0 RXD Serial Port Receive Data
 GND - Ground wiring is required for each serial device
 VCC - Power (5V) wiring is required for each serial device

-IO33 - GTL1 O/P firmware-yielding camera's grabber trigger pulse (0..5V, where 2.5..5V is HIGH).
-> GTL1 is shared with the Lighting Box, being disabled for the firmware by default.